Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: Two-Channel-Focal-Reducer Rozhen

 FoReRo2 was delivered to BNAO based on a contract between the Max-Planck Institute for Solar System Research and the Institute of Astronomy (IA) in 2004.
 Since that time, the FR2 has been used at the f/8 RC focus of the 2m telescope, where it reduces the original focal ratio to f/2.8, corresponding to an effective focal length of 5.6\,m.
 The FR2 mounted at the telescope is shown in Fig. \ref{fig.2mF2}.
+FR2 is a multi-mode instrument offering a wide variety of observing capabilities:

-The FR2 is a multimode instrument offering a wide variety of observing capabilities: \begin{itemize} \item broadband and narrowband imaging \item long-slit, low-dispersion (R$\approx1000$) spectroscopy \item Fabry-Perot interferometry \item imaging polarimetry \item low-dispersion spectropolarimetry \end{itemize} A detailed description of the instrument is presented in \citet{2000KFNTS...3...13J}.
+\begin{itemize} \item broad-band and narrow-band imaging; \item long-slit, low-dispersion (R$\approx1000$) spectroscopy; \item Fabry-Perot interferometry; \item imaging polarimetry; \item low-dispersion spectropolarimetry. \end{itemize} A detailed description of the instrument is presented in \citet{2000KFNTS...3...13J}.
 Since that time, several changes and upgrades of the FR2 have been made.
 Now only two lenses are available, one in the red and one in the blue channel, colour-corrected in the range of 587--1014\,nm and 365--436\,nm, respectively.
 A set of Sloan filters and an H$\alpha$ filter were added to the set of filters listed in \citeauthor{2000KFNTS...3...13J}.

-One important improvement of the polarimetric mode is a new Wollaston prism which uses the full aperture of the telescope now.
+One important improvement of the polarimetric mode is a new Wollaston prism, which uses the full aperture of the telescope now.
 Thus, the previously used quadruple imaging polarimeter, described in \citet{1996Ap&SS.239..259G}, was replaced with a dual-beam instrument for polarisation measurements.
 The Wollaston prism is mounted in a special holder, which has the capability of linear translation (see Fig.~\ref{fig.FR2}).
 This construction allows a quick switch between the different observing modes.
 In the case of polarimetric and spectropolarimetric observations, the Wollaston prism is inserted into the parallel light beam, and it is taken out of the beam when switching to other observing modes.

-The Wollaston Quartz prism is placed in the parallel beam, before the colour divider, thus it feeds both channels simultaneously.
+The Wollaston Quartz prism is placed in the parallel beam, before the colour divider; thus it feeds both channels simultaneously.
 The split angle of $0.71^\circ$ guarantees separation without overlapping of the ordinary (o) and extraordinary (e) stripes, imaged on the blue and red CCD (see the top panel in Fig.~\ref{fig.a00}).